ntschutta/jat/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []
 ---

-Nathaniel T. Schutta is a software architect focused on cloud computing and building usable applications.
-A proponent of polyglot programming, Nate has written multiple books and appeared in [various videos](#publications).
-Nate is a seasoned speaker regularly presenting at [conferences worldwide](#talks), [No Fluff Just Stuff symposia](https://nofluffjuststuff.com/home/main), meetups, universities, and user groups.
-In addition to his day job, Nate is an adjunct professor at the [University of Minnesota](https://www.umsec.umn.edu) where he teaches students to embrace (and evaluate) technical change.
-Driven to rid the world of bad presentations, Nate coauthored the book [Presentation Patterns](https://www.safaribooksonline.com/library/view/presentation-patterns/9781491954980/) with [Neal Ford](http://nealford.com) and [Matthew McCullough](http://matthewjmccullough.com).
-Nate recently published [Thinking Architecturally](https://www.safaribooksonline.com/library/view/thinking-architecturally/9781492034421/) available as a free download from [Pivotal](https://content.pivotal.io/ebooks/thinking-architecturally).
+Nathaniel T. Schutta is a software architect and [Java Champion](https://javachampions.org) focused on cloud computing, developer happiness and building usable applications.
+A proponent of polyglot programming, Nate has written multiple books, appeared in [countless videos and many podcasts](/#publications).
+He’s also a seasoned speaker who regularly presents at [worldwide conferences](/#talks), [No Fluff Just Stuff symposia](https://nofluffjuststuff.com/home/main), meetups, universities, and user groups.
+In addition to his day job, Nate is an adjunct professor at the [University of Minnesota](https://www.umsec.umn.edu), where he teaches students to embrace (and evaluate) technical change.
+Driven to rid the world of bad presentations, he coauthored the book Presentation Patterns with Neal Ford and Matthew McCullough, and he also published [Thinking Architecturally](https://learning.oreilly.com/library/view/thinking-architecturally/9781492034421/) and [Responsible Microservices](https://learning.oreilly.com/library/view/responsible-microservices/9781492085294/) available from O’Reilly.
+His latest book, [Fundamentals of Software Engineering](https://learning.oreilly.com/library/view/fundamentals-of-software/9781098143220/), is currently available in early release.

 Nate's presentations cover a variety of topics ranging from architecture fundamentals, mobile design, usability, cloud computing, JavaScript and everything in between.
 His current slate of talks can be found in [Talk Abstracts](/#abstracts) however additional presentations can also be found at his [NFJS Speaker Page](https://nofluffjuststuff.com/conference/speaker/nathaniel_schutta).
-If you are interested in having Nate speak at your event, please [reach out](mailto:nschutta@vmware.com).